jetblackwing/esos-controller/README.md

-# KDE Connect - Android app
+# ESOS Controller - Android app

 ESOS COntroller is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).